pressi-g/tabular-q-learning/README.md

-# Tabular Q-Learning on MiniGridWorld
+# Tabular Q-Learning and SARSA on MiniGridWorld

-This repository contains an implementation of Tabular Q-Learning applied to a MiniGridWorld problem using the OpenAI Gymnasium environment.
+This repository contains an implementation of Tabular Q-Learning and SARSA applied to a MiniGridWorld problem using the Farama-Foundation's [minigrid](https://github.com/Farama-Foundation/Minigrid) Gymnasium environment.
+The agent is restricted to 3 actions (forward, turn left, and turn right).
+The environment which the agent needs to navigate is a 2D grid, that represents an empty room, and the agents goal is to reach the green goal square, which provides a sparse reward.
+A small penalty is subtracted for the number of steps to reach the goal.

 ## Introduction